robphoenix/site/content/blog/2015/notes-on-javascript-the-for-loop.md

 ---
-title: "Notes on JavaScript: The For Loop"
+title: 'Notes on JavaScript: The For Loop'
 date: 2015-10-05
-tags: [ "javascript" ]
+tags: ['javascript']
 ---

 Being used to the simplicity of the Python `for` loop, it took me a little while to get used to the JavaScript `for` loop syntax.

 The `for` loop in Python is basically just the statement `for x in y do z`, where `y` is an iterable such as a list or a string, which is fairly self-explanatory.
 For me, the JavaScript `for` loop didn't seem as transparent when I first started using it.

 Here is a simple example: